Have you ever wondered about apps like Cogmed for brain exercise and memory improvement really work?

 - What’s coming up next for Christine and where can people learn more about her research and work.

-- And a special interview here in video with Christine:
+- And a special video interview with Christine:

 Bonus Alternative To Cogmed For Brain Exercise